coveooss/cachemere/README.md

 This modular design allows for bi-directional code reuse and customization: the core cache implementation can be used with different policies, and the policies can also be used with different cache implementations.

-For instance, if instead of using more common policies like Least-Recently Used (LRU) or Least-Frequently Used (LFU), you wanted to implement a custom cache that takes the frequency of access **as well as** the size of the item into consideration when establishing which item to evict, you could simply implement a `SizeBasedEvictionPolicy` and use it with the existing `cachemere::Cache`.
+For instance, if instead of using more common policies like Least-Recently Used (LRU), a product required the use of a custom cache that takes the frequency of access as well as the size of the item into consideration when establishing which item to evict.
+To solve this, one could implement a `SizeBasedEvictionPolicy` and use it with the existing `cachemere::Cache` without issues.

-Similarly, if a use case required the cache to be constrained by its number of items instead of by the amount of memory it uses (which is the current implementation), one could implement a new `Cache` object parameterized by two policies, and re-use Cachemere's implementation of LRU, for instance.
+Similarly, if a use case required the cache to be constrained by its number of items instead of by the amount of memory it uses (which is the current implementation), one could implement a new `Cache` object parameterized by two policies, and reuse Cachemere's implementation of LRU with it.